 As an insurance professional, you're often the first contact for a policyholder who has experienced a disaster.
-The more you know about the disaster mitigation process and recovery, the more you can guide your client in taking the right steps to control damage - and therefore control costs.
-With Continuing Education (CE) options from ServiceMaster Restore®, you and your staff can be better equipped to help your policyholders by understanding the latest disaster restoration techniques, procedures and best practices.
+The more you know about the disaster mitigation process and recovery, the more you can guide your client to the right steps to control damage and therefore, control costs.
+With Continuing Education (CE) options from ServiceMaster Restore®, you and your staff can be better equipped to help your policyholders by understanding the latest disaster restoration techniques, procedures, and best practices.

-As an approved CE provider in 46 states, ServiceMaster Restore has developed curricula that emphasize the cost-saving benefits of quick response and correct action in variety of critical areas.
-In addition to helping you understand the effects of a disaster and the steps involved in restoring the structure as well as the contents, these courses give you the knowledge needed to put our policyholders at ease.
-Not all courses are approved for all states.
+As an approved CE provider in 46 states, ServiceMaster Restore has developed curricula that emphasize the cost-saving benefits of quick response and correct action in a variety of critical areas.
+These courses give you the knowledge needed to put your policyholders at ease.
+Also, they help you understand the effects of a disaster and the steps involved in restoring the structure and contents.
+Note, not all courses are approved for all states.

 To provide property and casualty insurance agents and adjusters an increased understanding of flood insurance and the benefits for their customers.
 Topics covered include the National Flood Insurance Program (NFIP) and the Federal Emergency Management Agency (FEMA).

 This course is designed to help agents and adjusters control claims costs through subrogation investigation and reporting and teaches them the value of mitigation first responders in achieving this objective.

 Water Damage Mitigation for Manufactured Homes